 Singapore is known as a foodie city, where people are enthusiastic about all things gastronomic, whether street eats or fine dining.
 Here are some of the passionate ‘hawkerpreneurs’ and world-class chefs who create and curate Singapore’s culinary landscape.

-If you love Peranakan cuisine (traditional food made and savoured by people of Straits-born Chinese), you’ve probably heard of Violet Oon and her legendary culinary prowess.
+If you love Peranakan cuisine (traditional food made and savoured by Straits-born people of Chinese and Malay/Indonesian heritage), you’ve probably heard of Violet Oon and her legendary culinary prowess.
 Previously a food critic and cookbook writer, the homegrown chef is driven by a passion for sharing good food, and has carved a niche for herself by reimagining and elevating the ways in which we make and eat Peranakan food.

 The cooking doyenne presents her specialty cuisine with an artisanal touch at National Kitchen by Violet Oon, located at the National Gallery Singapore.
-Savour Peranakan recipes with a twist, or tuck into authentic local eats: try the reinvented dry laksa (spicy coconut-milk based noodle soup) minus its signature broth, or go for the classic buah kelak ayam, an aromatic spicy chicken stew infused with fresh root spices.
+Savour Peranakan recipes with a twist, or tuck into authentic local eats: try the reinvented dry laksa (spicy coconut milk-based noodle soup) minus its signature broth, or go for the classic buah kelak ayam, an aromatic spicy chicken stew infused with fresh root spices and black nuts indigenous to Southeast Asia.
 Round it off with the popular Peranakan-style canapé, crispy kueh pie tee (deep-fried pastry cups filled with shredded turnip).

-Appreciate the chef's creative culinary play with signature dish ‘Carebinero Prawns with Tomato Variation’ — the tomatoes come in marinated, sorbet, confit and even 'cloud' form.
+Appreciate the chef's creative culinary play with his signature dish of carabinero prawns—accompanying the shellfish are seasonal tomatoes, vintage sherry and Kristal de Chine caviar.
 Those less keen on a veggie overload can sink their teeth into other selections, too.
-Cut up some Japanese A4 Toriyama beef topped with luscious soy caramel, or succulent Maine lobster paired with rice and squid.
+Cut up some Japanese A4 Toriyama beef topped with luscious soya caramel, or succulent Maine lobster paired with rice and squid.

-In 2009, Shen Tan swopped out her business suit — she was formerly a director at Forbes — for a hawker’s apron at Maxwell Food Centre.
-It was the right choice - she quickly earned her stripes with the award-winning Madam Tan’s Nasi Lemak and kick-started an illustrious culinary career.
-The self-taught chef has since added a shot of innovation to Singapore’s gastronomic landscape with Mod-Sin endeavours such as The Wok & Barrel (Asian fusion eats paired with craft beers and wines) and Ujong, a casual diner at Raffles Hotel noted for its clever reinvention of local dishes.
-Today, Tan is the Culinary Director at Gastrogig, a bespoke hospitality and creative food project curation company, where she continues to cook up all sorts of Mod-Sin inventions.
+In 2009, Shen Tan swopped out her business suit—she was formerly a director at Forbes—for a hawker’s apron at Maxwell Food Centre.
+It was the right choice.
+She quickly earned her stripes with the award-winning Madam Tan’s Nasi Lemak and kick-started an illustrious culinary career.
+The self-taught chef has since added a shot of innovation to Singapore’s gastronomic landscape with Mod-Sin endeavours such as Revolution Coffee (modern Singaporean eats served alongside specialty coffee).
+Tan is also the Culinary Director at Gastrogig, a bespoke hospitality and creative food project curation company, where she continues to cook up all sorts of Mod-Sin inventions.